GoROSEN/rosen-pyusd/README.md

 ## 🏆 Why ROSEN?

-ROSEN is the first social trading platform powered by Google Cloud and PayPal PYUSD
+ROSEN is the first social trading platform powered by Google Cloud and PayPal PYUSD, designed to solve real-world problems:

 ### 🔥The Problem We Solve
 Today, 95% of people globally face three brutal barriers when working across borders: